 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
 (Yes/No) 1.
-COVID-19 Transmission and contracting disease.
+COVID-19 Coronaviruses are a group of viruses that Transmission and contracting disease.
 Members of Staff 1.
-People that should be advised to come into work or work from L (2) S (4) R (8) Yes Coronaviruses are a group of viruses that cause respiratory tract infections that can range from mild to fatal.
+People that should be advised to come into work or work from home L (2) S (4) R (8) Yes group of viruses that cause respiratory tract infections that can range from mild to fatal.
 Severe Acute Respiratory Syndrome (SARS), Middle East Respiratory Syndrome (MERS), and the new COVID-19 that materialised in 2019 are all viruses that fall into the coronavirus group.
 The new coronavirus disease 2019 has been abbreviated by the World Health Organisation (WHO) as COVID-19, 'CO' stands for 'corona', 'VI' for 'virus', and 'D' for disease The World Health Organisation (WHO) has identified that COVID-19 in not an airborne virus.
-Respiratory tract infections can be transmitted through respiratory droplets , droplet nuclei (i.e. nano particle 10 -9), or aerosol (i.e. spray ) depending on their size.
-When the droplet particles are above a certain size they are referred to as 'respiratory droplets', and when they are below a certain size, Contracting disease.
-Continuous coughing or frequent episodes of coughing.
+Respiratory tract infections can be transmitted through respiratory droplets, droplet nuclei (i.e. nano particle 10°), or aerosol (i.e. spray) depending on their size.
+When the droplet particles are above a certain size they are referred to as 'respiratory droplets', and when they are Continuous coughing or frequent episodes of coughing.
 Higher than normal body temperature.
 Severe fatigue.
 Mild to moderate respiratory illness for most people infected that have a good immune system.
-Older people and those with underlying medical conditions may develop serious, chronic and life-threatening respiratory illness.
+Older people and those with underlying medical conditions may develop serious, chronic and life- threatening respiratory illness.
 Pupils Volunteers Parents Visitors.
-Come into work or work from home Staff that can work from home will be advised to work from home until further notice.
+Staff that can work from home will be advised to work from home until further notice.
 The SLT will conduct a 'Staff Requirement Assessment' that will identify who is required to come into work and who can work from home.
-The assessment will consider the following: Minimum number of employees needed on site to operate safely and effectively.
-Employees in roles that are critical for business and operational continuity, safe estates and facility management, regulatory requirements, and those that cannot be performed remotely.
-Employees that work remotely (i.e. from home) but are unable to do so due to home circumstances or the unavailability of safe enabling equipment.
+The assessment will consider the following: • Minimum number of employees needed on site to operate safely and effectively. • Employees in roles that are critical for business and operational continuity, safe estates and facility management, regulatory requirements, and those that cannot be performed remotely. • Employees that work remotely (i.e. from home) but are unable to do so due to home circumstances or the unavailability of safe enabling equipment.
 The wellbeing, mental and physical health, and personal security of those working from home will be monitored by their direct line manager and all provisions will be made available to help those working from home to stay connected with the rest of the workforce, especially if the majority of their colleagues are on-site.
-New ways of working will be adopted to achieve this and will include the use of ICT, i.e. L (2) Unlikely S (4) Significant illness, more than seven day, and affecting more than one person K (8) High
+New ways of working will be adopted to achieve this and Unlikely Significant illness, more than seven day, and affecting more than one person High